akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 ::: warning
 We don't track Apps with the `Others` flow type.
 If you want to track the data entering your PIM, [change your connected App flow type](#choose-your-flow-type) to `Data source`.
-If you want to track the data pulled out of the PIM by your app, [change your connected App flow type](#choose-your-flow-type) to `Data destination`.
+If you want to track the data pulled out of the PIM by your App, [change your connected App flow type](#choose-your-flow-type) to `Data destination`.
 :::

 ::: info